cukie/SMIA/README.md

 For general inquiries please contact **Dr. Edna Cukierman**

-*If you wish to raise an issue with the program or extend it, please open a new issue on github.*
+**If you wish to raise an issue with the program or extend it, please open a new issue on github or fork and open a pull request.**